 TaskUs’ culture embraces having a robust, nucleus-focus on security and privacy.
-Nothing less should be or is acceptable in today’s modern business world.
-Our team is proud to announce that we have heightened our security procedures.
-As of October 2016, TaskUs now holds the prestigious PCI DSS Level 1 certification from Qualified Security Assessor (QSA) Control Case and the SOC 2 Type 1 audit certification for three of our Manila Metro-based sites.
-Additionally, TaskUs has held the EU-US Privacy Shield certification since August 2016.
+Nothing less is acceptable in today’s modern business world.
+Our team is proud to announce that we have again heightened our security procedures.
+TaskUs has attained SOC 2 Type II audit certification for three Manila Metro-based sites plus our newest San Antonio, Texas site.
+We also now hold the prestige of PCI DSS Level 1 certification for a total of five sites.
+TaskUs first attained PCI compliance in 2015 from our external Qualified Security Assessor (QSA), Control Case.
+Additionally, in August 2016, we became one of the first companies to certify compliance with the EU-US Privacy Shield Framework.
 TaskUs is fully committed to security!

-We believe that it is mission-critical for our teammates to be top-tier guardians of our partners’ confidentiality, integrity and availability of customer data with the same degree of stewardship that we would expect of our data.
+We believe that it is mission-critical for our teammates to be top-tier guardians of our partners’ data, so we handle the confidentiality, integrity and availability of customer data with the same degree of stewardship that we would expect of our data.
 Our aim is to ensure that our partners are confident that its customer’s data is safe and secure with us.

 Fraud detection and regulatory compliance are crucial to any program’s success, regardless of where the work takes place.
 More so, mitigating the significant risks of noncompliance, fraud and privacy breach is a critical responsibility and customer service obligation in industries such as technology, retail and financial services to list a few.